Build Your Own A-Frame Home with Confidence

 This is not a “flat-pack shed.”

-This is a fully pre-cut residential home system designed to support NCC-compliant builds, subject to site-specific approval.
+This is a fully pre-cut residential home system precision-manufactured in Europe and designed to support NCC-compliant builds, subject to site-specific engineering and local approval.

 What Is an Owner Builder?